apify/apify-docs/sources/platform/actors/development/programming_interface/status_messages.md

 |`ABORTING`|transitional|Being aborted by user|
 |`ABORTED`|terminal|Aborted by user|

+## Status messages

-Additionally, the Actor run has a status message (the `statusMessage` field), which contains a text for users informing them what the Actor is currently doing, and thus greatly improve their user experience.
+In addition to the status, each Actor run has a status message (the `statusMessage` field).
+This message informs users about the Actor's current activity, enhancing the user experience.

 ![Status message](./images/status-message.png)

+## Exit status message

-When an Actor exits, the status message is either automatically set to some default text (e.g. "Actor finished with exit code 1"), or to a custom message - see [exit](./basic_commands.md#exit-actor) method for details.
+When an Actor exits, the status message is set to either:

-When the Actor is running, it should periodically update the status message as follows to keep users informed and happy.
-The function can be called as often as necessary, and the SDK only invokes API if the status changes.
-This is to simplify the usage.
+- A default text (e.g., _Actor finished with exit code 1_)
+- A custom message (see the [exit](./basic_commands.md#exit-actor) method for details)

+## Update status message

+To keep users informed during the Actor's execution, update the status message periodically.
+Use the following code to set a status message:

 <Tabs groupId="main">
 <TabItem value="JavaScript" label="JavaScript">